5 Bogus Cosmetic Claims

-No matter where you prefer to shop for beauty products, you’re bombarded with new products (plus the longstanding products) claiming to do all manner of great things for your skin.
-The constant flood of information and products is nothing short of dizzying—and that’s not counting fashion magazines, television commercials, home shopping, and countless beauty blogs and videos available around the clock!
+No matter where you shop for beauty products, you’re bombarded with new products (plus the longstanding products) claiming to do all manner of great things for your skin.
+The constant flood of information and products is nothing short of dizzying—and that’s not counting fashion magazines, television commercials, home shopping networks, and countless beauty blogs and videos available around the clock!

-It’s tempting to give up out of frustration when you can’t be sure who’s telling the truth, but hang in there!
-The truth behind the fantasy claims is that lots of brands offer brilliantly formulated products.
-We’ll help you cut through the hype and noise by revealing the facts behind five common yet bogus cosmetic claims—some of which you may have believed for years!
+It’s tempting to just give up out of frustration because you can’t be sure who’s telling the truth … but hang in there!
+The truth is that beyond all those fantasy claims there are lots of brands that do offer brilliantly formulated products.
+We’ll help you cut through the hype by revealing the facts behind five common, yet bogus, cosmetic claims—some you might have believed for years!

-Armed with this research-based information, you will be better prepared to find products that REALLY work, no matter your skin type or concern!
+Armed with our research-based information, you’ll be better prepared to find products that REALLY work, no matter your skin type or concern!

 5 Misleading Cosmetic Claims Debunked

 "Hypoallergenic" is meant to imply that a product is unlikely or less likely to cause reactions and, therefore, is better for sensitive skin.
-It isn’t true, and here’s why: There are no accepted testing methods, ingredient restrictions, regulations, guidelines, rules, or procedures of any kind, anywhere, for determining if a product qualifies as being hypoallergenic.
+It isn’t true … here’s why: There are no accepted testing methods, ingredient restrictions, regulations, guidelines, rules, or procedures of any kind, anywhere, for determining if a product qualifies as being hypoallergenic.

 More proof: We’ve reviewed hundreds of products labeled "hypoallergenic" or "good for sensitive skin" that contain seriously problematic ingredients capable of causing a sensitized reaction.

 Even the United States FDA says: